 The Kola, Uralian and east Siberian projects were all significantly advanced in 2006 and throughout 2007.

-At Kola, drilling in 2008 defined three mineralized zones at the Monchetundra Licence with open pit potential; (a total of 16,000m have been drilled at Monchetundra since 2004).
-Also at Kola a newly discovered zone of PGM’s was outlined at the Volchetundra Licence.
-First ore reserves were approved on part of the West Kytlim licence and production was expected to commence dependant on the issue of a production licence; however, delays in this process continue.
+At Kola, drilling in 2008 defined three mineralized zones with open pit potential at the Monchetundra Licence; (a total of 16,000m have been drilled at Monchetundra since 2004).
+A zone of PGM’s was also outlined at the Volchetundra Licence.
+2008 also saw first ore reserves approved on part of the West Kytlim licence.

-From 2009 to 2011 ongoing traverse drilling and sampling continued to expand the resource base at West Kytlim.
-Additional areas of reserves have also been reported and approved within the licence area.
-Eurasia’s agreement with Anglo Platinum on the Kola Peninsula projects continues.
-Drilling in 2010 targeted higher grade ore in new areas on the Monchetundra Licence.
+From 2009 to 2013 ongoing traverse drilling and sampling continued to expand the resource base at West Kytlim.
+Additional areas of reserves were also reported and approved within the licence area.
+Drilling in 2013 targeted higher grade ore in the West Nittis area on the Monchetundra Licence.

 In 2010 and 2011 Eurasia conducted follow up assessment of gold projects identified in earlier Eastern Siberian reconnaissance work.
-This work has now advanced to negotiations for an interest in three gold project licences.
-Project assessment has also been extended into former Soviet States in Central Asia.
+Project assessment was extended into former Soviet States in Central Asia.
 The first signing of a Memorandum of Understanding has been for the acquisition of an interest in the Kamushanovsky Uranium project in Kyrgyzstan.